stacksimplify/aws-fargate-ecs-masterclass/05-LoadBalancing-and-ServiceAutoscaling/README.md

 ## Step-06: Create ECS Service for Nginx App2 and leverage same load balancer
 - We are going to leverage the same load balancer we used for App1
 - We are going to provide the App2 path pattern as /app2*
-- We need to need we have the EC2-Linux Lauch Type cluster created atleast with 1 EC2 instance for creating this service.
+- We need to have the **EC2-Linux Lauch Type** cluster created and ready with atleast 1 EC2 instance for creating this service.
     - **EC2 Linux Cluster Name:** ecs-ec2-demo (if not exists create one)

 ### Create Service for App2